artsy/artsy.github.io/_posts/2016-11-02-improving-page-speed-with-graphql.markdown

 ### Multiple fetches

 Although we haven't made use of this in production yet, I anticipate that the ability to coalesce requests will be significant.
 For example, to render an article page, there are up to five fetches that can be requested by our front-end app with a normal REST API.
-Now, we can combine the requests to a single fetch, which then moves the responsibility of fanning out database queries to the API.
+Now, we can combine the requests to a single fetch, which moves the responsibility of coalescing requests from aggregating slow HTTP requests to fanning out fast database queries.
 If we aggregate the request and cache the response using a client like [Lokka](https://github.com/kadirahq/lokka), our future looks bright.

 ## What's next?